These Gingerbread Cookies are perfect for getting you in the Holiday spirit. An award winning recipe with warm spices and molasses.

-These Gingerbread Cookies will get you feeling festive and make your Christmas Cookie Exchange clamor for the recipe!
-Given to me by a family friend, they have won three cookie competitions!
+These Award Winning Gingerbread Cookies will get you feeling festive and make your Christmas Cookie Exchange clamor for the recipe!
+Shared by a family friend, they have won three cookie competitions!

 MERRY CHRISTMAS!!!
-Okay, okay it isn’t officially Christmas yet…technically it isn’t even December yet, but nothing can lessen my excitement for my favorite holiday of the year.
-I’ve been counting down the days until Black Friday all month.
+Okay, okay it isn’t officially Christmas yet…technically it isn’t even December yet, but nothing can lessen the excitement for our favorite holiday of the year.
+Have you been counting down the days until Black Friday all month?
 I know you probably think it is because of the awesome deals but it isn’t.
-Black Friday is officially the start of Christmas in our house!
-We wake up in the morning (at a normal time), enjoy some Santa Gingerbread Pancakes (coming soon!) and get ready to go buy our Christmas tree!
-By early afternoon its been washed and dried and we spend the afternoon decorating the tree, eating these Gingerbread Cookies, listening to Christmas music and making homemade ornaments.
-Black Friday is almost better than Christmas Day itself to me.
+Black Friday is officially the start of Christmas, if not sooner!
+Wake up in the morning (at a normal time or go hit the sales early), enjoy some Santa Gingerbread Pancakes and get ready to go buy your Christmas tree!
+By early afternoon you can spend the afternoon decorating the tree, eating these Gingerbread Cookies, listening to Christmas music and making homemade ornaments.
+Black Friday is almost better than Christmas Day itself!

-I think it is officially okay to be all about Christmas now right?
+It is officially okay to be all about Christmas now right?
 Once Thanksgiving passes the Christmas floodgates burst open!
-These gingerbread cookies are based on a recipe given to me by a family friend who has won THREE cookie contests with them!
-I’ve always loved gingerbread cookies but having never made them for myself I would always buy the gingerbread assortment with chocolate under them.
+These gingerbread cookies are based on a recipe shared by a family friend who has won THREE cookie contests with them!
+We’ve always loved gingerbread cookies but having never made them, it was easier to buy the gingerbread assortment with chocolate under them.
 They are the same kind my grandmother used to buy so the memories they would bring back were so special.

 If you don’t have the orange juice feel free to use water, the orange juice really makes the flavor pop.
 It doesn’t taste like orange, it is similar to when you add coffee to a chocolate cake batter to intensify the chocolate flavor.
 It is like a secret ingredient that makes the cookie go from good to award winning!

 When you form the dough into a ball and roll it into the sugar be sure you press it down a bit.
-I use a water glass bottom to press it down to about 1/2 the ball’s thickness.
+Use a water glass bottom to press it down to about ½ the ball’s thickness.

 - 2 teaspoons ground ginger